-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 655 O'Donnell Amended March 23, 2017 Assembly Committee on Natural Resources; 2- year bill Existing Law: The California Renewables Portfolio Standard Program requires the Public Utilities Commission to establish a renewables portfolio standard requiring all retail sellers, as defined, to procure a minimum quantity of electricity products from eligible renewable energy resources, as defined, so that the total kilowatt hours of these resources sold to their retail enduse customers achieves 25% of retail sales by December 31, 2016, 33% by December 31, 2020, 40% by December 31, 2024, 45% by December 31, 2027, and 50% by December 31, 2030.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 655 O'Donnell Amended March 23, 2017 Assembly Committee on Natural Resources Existing Law: The California Renewables Portfolio Standard Program requires the Public Utilities Commission to establish a renewables portfolio standard requiring all retail sellers, as defined, to procure a minimum quantity of electricity products from eligible renewable energy resources, as defined, so that the total kilowatt hours of these resources sold to their retail end-use customers achieves 25% of retail sales by December 31, 2016, 33% by December 31, 2020, 40% by December 31, 2024, 45% by December 31, 2027, and 50% by December 31, 2030.
 Existing law provides that a facility engaged in the combustion of municipal solid waste is not an eligible renewable energy resource, except as regards generation before January 1, 2017, from a facility located in Stanislaus County prior to September 26, 1996.
-Proposed Law: This bill would provide that a facility engaged in the transformation of Support municipal solid waste is an eligible renewable energy resource, and can earn renewable energy credits, if it operates, on an annual basis, at not less than 20% below the permitted emissions of air contaminants, or toxic air contaminants concentration limits, for the facility and the operator of the facility has reported its emissions to the applicable air pollution control district or air quality management district for a period of not less than 5 years.
-AB 881 Gallagher 27, 2017 1% of the full cash value of that property.
-For purposes of this limitation, "full cash value" defined as the assessor's valuation of real property as shown on the 1975-76 tax bill under "f Existing Law: The California Constitution generally limits ad valorem taxes on real property to 1% of the full cash value of that property.
+Proposed Law: This bill would provide that a facility engaged in the transformation of municipal solid waste is an eligible renewable energy resource, and can earn renewable energy credits, if it operates, on an annual basis, at not less than 20% below the permitted emissions of air contaminants, or toxic air contaminants concentration limits, for the facility and the operator of the facility has reported its emissions to the applicable air pollution control district or air quality management district for a period of not less than 5 years.
+Support AB 881 Gallagher Amended March 27, 2017 Assembly Committee on Revenue and Taxation Existing Law: The California Constitution generally limits ad valorem taxes on real property to 1% of the full cash value of that property.
 For purposes of this limitation, "full cash value" is defined as the assessor's valuation of real property as shown on the 1975-76 tax bill under "full cash value" or, thereafter, the appraised value of that real property when purchased, newly constructed, or a change in ownership has occurred.
+Proposed Law: This bill would exclude from classification as "newly constructed" and "new construction" the construction or addition, on or after January 1, 2018, of a methane digester or methane digester electric generating system